BMCARDONA/deep_work_tracker/README.md

 1. Install the dependencies using pip:

 ```
-pip install pandas
-pip install matplotlib
-pip install seaborn
+pip install pandas matplotlib seaborn
 ```

-2. Add rows to the `table.csv` file located in the `MONTH_YEAR` directory with the following format:
+2. Add rows to the `table.csv` file located in the `MONTH_YEAR` directory in the following format:

 ```
 Date,Deep Work Hours,Reading,Writing,Coding,Mathematics,Projects